The year ahead: Our 2019 predictions for APAC eCommerce

 I suppose one has to be the successes we’ve had in the region.
 In APAC, we had many commercial wins during 2018, but one of the highlights has to be welcoming Thai Airways to the Worldpay family.
 We had a signing ceremony in November, just after our Rethink Bangkok event.

 Secondly, we’ve expanded our offerings across the region.
-Amongst these are Billdesk and have been working hard on launching WeChat Pay – we’re already live with Desktop QR Code and the Retail POS (Quick Pay) and the Official Accounts will be coming in early 2019.
+Amongst these are Billdesk and have been working hard on launching WeChat Pay – we’re already live with Desktop QR Code.
 With new payment methods growing in popularity, it’s key that merchants operating in the region can offer the prevalent methods – so it’s great that we can support them in doing that.

 Finally – and I briefly mentioned this before – Rethink Bangkok has to be a big highlight for me.
 Attendance was up on last year and the event proved a major success.
 The feedback from our customers was really positive.
 It was an excellent launch pad for this year’s Global Payment Report, and the 1-2-1 consultations went down really well.
 We even live streamed several sessions – which are still available to watch.